iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Characterizing Functions for Optimizations.md

 Sometimes, we need to understand the idea of functions over a Finite Euclidean space better for the analysis part of algorithms in Optimizations.
 We list some important properties of functions that are relevant to non-smooth and convex optimizations.
 This file is a successor for the file [Closed, Proper, Level Bounded, Strong Convex](../../AMATH%20515%20Optimization%20Fundamentals/Basic%20Convexity/Closed,%20Proper,%20Level%20Bounded,%20Strong%20Convex.md), which was written for Prof Sasha's class.

 To start we introduce one important modifications to the traditional concept of functions, which is useful for actual applications to optimization problems.
-The concept ofan *Augmented real function*.
+The concept of an *Augmented real function*.

 **Def | The Augmented Real Functions**
 > $f: \mathbb{R}^n\mapsto \overline{\mathbb{R}}$ is an augmented real function.
 The $\overline{\mathbb{R}}$, is $\mathbb{R}\cup \{\pm\infty\}$.
 Such a definition of functions allows for function that models the constrained optimization problems.
 More specifically, function such as the indicator function of a set $Q$.

+Read [Augmented Reals](Augmented%20Reals.md) for more information.
 Here is a list of topics that are helpful for understanding the basics:

-* [[Epigraph]], this describes the geometry of the function.
+* [Epigraph](Epigraph.md), this describes the geometry of the function.
-* [[Lower Semi-Continuous]], this put some lower bound on all limit point on the function.
+* [Lower Semi-Continuous](Lower%20Semi-Continuous.md), this put some lower bound on all limit point on the function.
-* [[Convex Sets Intro]], this helps describing convexity of functions.
+* [Convex Sets Intro](Convex%20Sets%20Intro.md), this helps describing convexity of functions.
 * [Dom](Dom.md), The definition for the domain of a function that is on the augmented reals.

 ---